-Crustal thicknesses from the joint inversion (Fig. 9e) are also sharper and the variations more tightly confined between geological boundaries than in the inversion from surface wave dispersion alone (Fig. 9g).
-Notably, very thin crust is found to rim the eastern edge of the Songliao Basin and thicker crust is confined within the Jiamusi Massif east of the Jiayin-Mudanjiang Suture.
-The crust is also found to be somewhat thinner beneath the Greater Xing'an Range in the joint inversion.
+Massif east of the Jiayin-Mudanjiang Suture.
+The crust is also found to be somewhat thinner beneath the GXAR in the joint inversion.
 Uncertainties in crustal thickness average about 2.8 km in the joint inversion compared to about 4.4 km in the inversion of surface wave dispersion alone.
-Regions of continued high uncertainty in crustal thickness in the joint inversion include parts of the Songliao Basin, where the Moho Ps signals are obscured by sedimentary reverberations, and the Jiamusi Massif and near the Changbai Mountain Range, where there is a weak Moho Ps signal which we interpret as a gradient Moho caused perhaps by Moho complexity.
+Regions of continued high uncertainty in crustal thickness in the joint inversion include parts of the SLB, where the Moho Ps signals are obscured by sedimentary reverberations, and the Jiamusi Massif and near the CBM, where there is a weak Moho Ps signal which we interpret as a gradient Moho caused perhaps by Moho complexity.